The “Write A Book With Me” Rules

 This is just what I need!
 I’m in! πŸ™‚

-Nienke Hinton
+30. Nienke Hinton Avatar

 This is a super idea!
 Holly, you don’t mind if I retweet and blog about this, do you?